ionoid/docs.ionoid.io/docs/Register/register.md

 - Monitoring your IoT devices.
 - Manage your IoT Fleet.
-- Deploy IoT  Application easily.
+- Deploy IoT  Applications easily.
 - Scale your Deployments and more.

 You can create an account on Ionoid IoT platform in few easy steps, follow the instructions below.